mattermost/docs/source/install/self-managed-changelog.md

  - Fixed a panic where a simple worker would crash if it failed to get a job.
  - Fixed post props on update to properly see channel links.
  - Fixed an issue where the API for drafts would return empty drafts.
- - Fixed alignment of the help menu in the global header.
+ - Fixed the alignment of the **Help** menu in the global header.
  - Fixed a broken link in the **Edit Channel** header modal.
- - Fixed a bug preventing users to be added to channels from the system console.
+ - Fixed an issue that prevented users to be added to channels from the System Console.

 ### config.json
 Multiple setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.

 #### Changes to all plans:
+ - Under ``LogSettings`` in ``confi.json``:
- - A new config value added to LogSettings so that log fields can be size limited during logging.
-(MaxFieldSize)
+   - Added a new configuration setting ``MaxFieldSize`` to add the ability to size-limit log fields during logging.

 ### API Changes
  - Added ``origin_client to the mattermost_api_time`` metrics.